Arrest of Rodrigo Duterte: Hong Kong PDP rally

 On March 9, Duterte attended a PDP campaign sortie organized by the Kingdom of Jesus Christ (KOJC) at the Southorn Stadium in Wan Chai, where he promoted his party's slate of senatorial candidates.
 Others who attended the sortie include Vice President Sara Duterte and Senators Bong Go and Robin Padilla, as well as senatorial candidates Vic Rodriguez, Raul Lambino, Rodante Marcoleta, Jimmy Bondoc, and Phillip Salvador.
 Senator Ronald dela Rosa was expected to attend but was unable to, while a standee for jailed pastor and KOJC founder Apollo Quiboloy, a senatorial candidate, was displayed on the campaign stage.
 Most of the attendees were female overseas Filipino workers (OFWs).
 In his speech, Duterte acknowledged the rumored arrest warrant, expressing both defiance toward the ICC and readiness to face arrest.
 Jokingly, he added that the crowd could contribute "$5 or $10" each to fund a monument of himself beside a José Rizal statue in Davao City.

 From March 10 to the morning of March 11, hundreds of police officers were deployed at Francisco Bangoy International Airport in Davao City, the Clark Freeport Zone in Pampanga, and Metro Manila.
 The Manila Times reported that this was in preparation for the possible arrest of a high-profile but unidentified individual, widely speculated to be Duterte, who was set to return to the Philippines from Hong Kong.
-Prior to Duterte's return to the Philippines, his group had booked five separate flights back to the country in order to confuse authorities upon arrival.
+According to a source cited by the GMA news program 24 Oras, the deployment of two battalions of SAF officers in Davao City was part of the "psychological warfare" strategy of the Criminal Investigation and Detection Group to discourage Duterte from directly heading to the city.
+Prior to Duterte's return to the Philippines, his group had booked five separate flights back to the country in an attempt to obfuscate Duterte's actual arrival.

 Rumors circulated that Duterte had sought political asylum in China.
-However, Sara Duterte stated that her father had not been in contact with Chinese officials during his stay.
+However, Sara Duterte stated that her father had not been in contact with Chinese officials during his stay, while China's Foreign Minister Guo Jiakun also denied receiving any asylum requests from the Dutertes.
+A source cited by 24 Oras refuted this, stating that Duterte had indeed issued an asylum request that was denied by China.
+The source added that, although the CIDG had preferred to arrest Duterte in Hong Kong, the Hong Kong Police Force refused to cooperate due to China not being an ICC member, but complied with the escorting of Duterte to ensure that he boarded his plane back to the Philippines.